 The Moto G Turbo’s 2470 mAh battery also offers a good battery back up.
 With two SIM cards, WiFi connectivity, about half an hour of calling and internet surfing and gaming, the phone manages to stay alive for the whole day.

 The phone has two dedicated SIM card slots unlike new age devices where the second SIM slot often a hybrid one which can either accommodate a SIM or a micro SD.
 The phone has two microphones for noise cancellation.
 Throughout the review, I never had any issues with call and normally it offers clear voice.
-It offers 4G, WiFi (b/g/n), 4.0 LE, micro USB port and a 3.5 mm jack.
-For navigation, it has GPS with and GLONASS, and it is quite quick to pinpoint at the user’s location.
+It offers 4G, WiFi (b/g/n), Bluetooth 4.0 LE, micro USB port and a 3.5 mm jack.
+For navigation, it has GPS with A-GPS and GLONASS, and it is quite quick to pinpoint at the user’s location.
 I may sound greedy but being a new age device, the Moto G Turbo should have the WiFi (ac) version as well as the Bluetooth 4.1.